-- 7.1 Interested parties can make representations about licence applications or call for a review of an existing licence.
-The Act defines an interested party as a person who in the opinion of the licensing authority: - a) Lives sufficiently close to the premises to be likely to be affected by the authorised activities or - b) Has business interest that might be affected by the authorised activities or - c) Represents persons in either of these two groups. - d) Who is democratically elected such as a councillor or MP - 7.2 The Licensing Authority is required by regulations to state the principles we will apply in exercising our powers under the Gambling Act 2005 to determine whether a person is an interested party.
-The Licensing Authority has adopted the principles of natural justice and will decide each case on its merits. - 7.3 When considering whether persons are interested parties in relation to any individual application the following will be considered: - size of the premises; - nature of the premises; - distance of the premises from the location of the person making the representation; - potential impact of the premises (number of customers, routes likely to be taken by those visiting the establishment); and - nature of the complainant.
-This is not the personal characteristics of the complainant, but the interests of the complainant which may be relevant to the distance from the premises.
-For example, it could be reasonable for us to conclude that "sufficiently close to be likely to be affected" could have a different meaning for (a) a private resident (b) a residential school for children with truanting problems and (c) a residential hostel for vulnerable adults - Persons with business interests that could be affected - 7.4 Councillors may represent interested parties' views but care should be taken that the Councillors are not part of the Licensing Committee dealing with the licence application.
+- 7.1 Interested parties can make representations about premises licence applications or call for a review of an existing licence.
+The Act defines an interested party as a person who in the opinion of the licensing authority: - a) Lives sufficiently close to the premises to be likely to be affected by the authorised activities or - b) Has business interest that might be affected by the authorised activities or - c) Represents persons in either of these two groups. - d) Who is democratically elected such as a Councillor or MP - 7.2 The Licensing Authority is required by regulations to state the principles it will apply in determining whether a person is an interested party.
+The Licensing Authority has adopted the principles of natural justice and will decide each case on its merits. - 7.3 When considering whether persons are interested parties in relation to any individual application the following will be considered: - The size and nature of the premises - The distance from the person making the representation - The potential impact of the premises (number of customers, routes likely to be taken by customers) - The circumstances of the complainant (the Council may conclude that "sufficiently close" has a different meaning for, for example, a private resident and a residential hostel for vulnerable adults) - Persons representing a) or b) above may include Councillors, MP's, Trade Unions and residents and tenants Associations.
+The Council reserves the right to require written evidence that a person does represent interested parties.

+7.4 Councillors may represent interested parties' views but care should be taken that the Councillors are not part of the Licensing & Control Committee dealing with the license application.
 Applicants should contact the Licensing Unit at Adur & Worthing Councils in the first instance rather than approach their Councillor directly.